Serbo-Croatian phonology: Pitch accent

-New Shtokavian dialects (which form the basis of the standard language) allow two tones on stressed syllables and have distinctive vowel length and so distinguish four combinations, called pitch accent: short falling (ȅ), short rising (è), long falling (ȇ), and long rising (é).
+New Shtokavian dialects (which form the basis of the standard languages) allow two tones on stressed syllables and have distinctive vowel length and so distinguish four combinations, called pitch accent: short falling (ȅ), short rising (è), long falling (ȇ), and long rising (é).
 Most speakers from Serbia and Croatia do not distinguish between short rising and short falling tones.
 They also pronounce most unstressed long vowels as short, with some exceptions, such as genitive plural endings.
-Several Southern Serbian dialects, notably the dialect of Niš, lack vowel length and pitch accent, instead using a stress based system, as well as differing from the standard language in stress placement.
+Several Southern Serbian dialects, notably the dialect of Niš, lack vowel length and pitch accent, instead using a stress-based system, as well as differing from the standard language in stress placement.
 These are considered barbarisms which leads to varying degrees of code switching.

 The accent can be on any syllable, but rarely on the last syllable.
 This is relevant for Serbia, where educated speakers otherwise speak close to standard Serbian in professional contexts; this is less so in Croatia, where educated speakers often use a local Croatian variant which might have a quite different stress system.
 For example, even highly educated speakers in Zagreb will have no tones, and can have stress on any syllable.

 Accent alternations are very frequent in inflectional paradigms, in both quality and placement in the word (the so-called "mobile paradigms", which were present in Proto-Indo-European itself and became much more widespread in Proto-Balto-Slavic).
 Different inflected forms of the same lexeme can exhibit all four accents: lònac /ˈlǒnats/ ('pot' nominative sg.), lónca /ˈlǒːntsa/ (genitive singular), lȏnci /ˈlôːntsi/ (nominative plural), lȍnācā /ˈlônaːtsaː/ (genitive plural).